erroronline1/qualitymanagement/readme.md

 * there will be an automated check if you have your documents fitting to all queried aspects
 * you will be asked if you want to export/update the files list for the assistant application

+*be aware that word 2019 has a different format output of doc- and pdf-files. this may lead to differing page-numbers registered to the list of documents in force and actual page-numbers in the accessible pdf-files.*

-### why office though?
+### why excel though?
-it's widely agreed upon that excel does not serve as a sufficient database. on the other hand most people are experienced with office to the degree where all this can be considered usable.
+it's widely agreed upon that excel does not serve as a sufficient database. on the other hand most people are experienced with excel to the degree where they do not have angst starting the application. it is available on most business setups and definetly more easy to handle and customize than access. if your datasets of documents in charge exceed excels capabilities your qm-system got out of hand anyway. if your stocklist exceeds excels capabilities you did not bothering reading to this point anyway because of using a more sufficient software for this. or it got out of hand as well. in this case you probably should tidy up.

 explanatory readme-files:
 * [administrative lists and document blueprint](administration/readme.md)